timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 # Manually tiering chunks

 Once Data Tiering has been enabled on a service individual chunks from a Hypertable may be tiered to object storage.
 Before you start, you need a list of chunks to tier.
 In this example, you use a hypertable called example, and tier chunks older than three days.
+Tiered storage data cannot be modified - so inserts, updates, and deletes will not work on tiered data.
+So make sure that you are not tiering data that is being <\b>actively modified<\b> to tiered storage

 <Procedure>